britaneeelizabeth/ed/_texts/DaisyMillerPlay.md

 <p align="center">SCENE FIRST.
 Winterbourne, Madame de Katkoff, <i>meeting from opposite
 sides.
 He stands before her a moment, and kisses her hand.</i></p>

-WINTERBOURNE.
-When, at your hotel just now, they told me you had gone out, I was pretty sure you had come here.
+WINTERBOURNE: When, at your hotel just now, they told me you had gone out, I was pretty sure you had come here.

-MADAME DE KATKOFF.
-I always come here as soon as I arrive in Rome, for the sake of that view.
+MADAME DE KATKOFF: I always come here as soon as I arrive in Rome, for the sake of that view.
 It’s an old friend of mine.

-WINTERBOURNE.
-Have you no old friends but that, and wasn’t it also — a little — for the sake of meeting one or two of them?
+WINTERBOURNE: Have you no old friends but that, and wasn’t it also — a little — for the sake of meeting one or two of them?
 We all come here, you know.

-MADAME DE KATKOFF.
-One or two of them?
+MADAME DE KATKOFF: One or two of them?
 You don’t mean two — you mean one!
 I know you all come here, and that’s why I have arrived early, before the crowd and the music.

-WINTERBOURNE.
-That’s what I was counting on.
+WINTERBOURNE: That’s what I was counting on.
 I know your tastes.
 I wanted to find you alone.

-MADAME DE KATKOFF.
-Being alone with you isn’t one of my tastes!
+MADAME DE KATKOFF: Being alone with you isn’t one of my tastes!
 If I had known I should meet you, I think I shouldn’t have left my carriage.

-WINTERBOURNE.
-If it’s there, at hand, you might invite me to get into it.
+WINTERBOURNE: If it’s there, at hand, you might invite me to get into it.

-MADAME DE KATKOFF.
-I have sent it away for half an hour, while I stretch myself a little.
-I have been sitting down for a week — in railway- trains.
+MADAME DE KATKOFF: I have sent it away for half an hour, while I stretch myself a little.
+I have been sitting down for a week — in railway - trains.

-WINTERBOURNE.
-You can’t escape from me, then!
+WINTERBOURNE: You can’t escape from me, then!

-MADAME DE KATKOFF.
-Don’t begin that way, or you’ll disappoint me.
+MADAME DE KATKOFF: Don’t begin that way, or you’ll disappoint me.
 You speak as if you had received none of my letters.

-WINTERBOURNE.
-And you speak as if you had written me a dozen!
-I re- ceived three little notes.
+WINTERBOURNE: And you speak as if you had written me a dozen!
+I received three little notes.

-MADAME DE KATKOFF.
-They were short, but they were clear.
+MADAME DE KATKOFF: They were short, but they were clear.

-WINTERBOURNE.
-Oh, very clear indeed!
+WINTERBOURNE: Oh, very clear indeed!
 “You’re an awful nuisance, and I wish never to hear of you again.”
 That was about the gist of them.

-MADAME DE KATKOFF.
-“Unless you promise not to persecute me, I won’t come to Rome.”
+MADAME DE KATKOFF: “Unless you promise not to persecute me, I won’t come to Rome.”
 That’s more how I should express it.
 And you did promise.

-WINTERBOURNE.
-I promised to try and hate you, for that seemed to be what you wished to bring me to!
+WINTERBOURNE: I promised to try and hate you, for that seemed to be what you wished to bring me to!
 And I have been waiting for you these three weeks, as a man waits for his worst enemy.

-MADAME DE KATKOFF.
-I should be your worst enemy indeed, if I listened to you — if I allowed you to mingle your fresh, independent life with my own embarrassed and disillusioned one.
+MADAME DE KATKOFF: I should be your worst enemy indeed, if I listened to you — if I allowed you to mingle your fresh, independent life with my own embarrassed and disillusioned one.
 If you have been here three weeks, you ought to have found some profitable occupation.

-WINTERBOURNE.
-You speak as if I were looking out for a job!
-My princi- pal occupation has been waiting for you.
+WINTERBOURNE: You speak as if I were looking out for a job!
+My principal occupation has been waiting for you.

-MADAME DE KATKOFF.
-It must have made you pleasant company to your friends.
+MADAME DE KATKOFF: It must have made you pleasant company to your friends.

-WINTERBOURNE.
-My friends are only my aunt and the young lady who is with her — a very good girl, but painfully prim.
-I have been devoted to them, because I said to myself that after you came ——
+WINTERBOURNE: My friends are only my aunt and the young lady who is with her — a very good girl, but painfully prim.
+I have been devoted to them, because I said to myself that after you came —

-MADAME DE KATKOFF.
-You wouldn’t have possession of your senses?
-So it ap- pears.
+MADAME DE KATKOFF: You wouldn’t have possession of your senses?
+So it appears.
 On the same principle, I hope you have shown some attention to the little girl who was at Vevey, whom I saw you in such a fair way to be intimate with.

-WINTERBOURNE, after a silence.
-What do you know about her?
+WINTERBOURNE, <i>after a silence:</i> What do you know about her?

 MADAME DE KATKOFF.
 Nothing but that we are again at the same hotel.
 A former servant of mine, a very unprincipled fellow, is now in